-The Burbank remodel is beginning October 2017 and a Studio Theatre will be added to the building.
+The Burbank remodel began fall 2018 and a Studio Theatre is being added to the building.
 It is imperative that this project (and the technological upgrades that will come with such a performing arts facility overhaul) be overseen and managed by a fulltime technical faculty member.
 Without an anchor faculty, these responsibilities will fall to a classified staff member.
 This faculty member would be providing a vision for the future.